Content Writing & Publishing

 (Use a colon instead)

-1. Read out loud: Your ear catches errors your eyes miss
+1. Read it out loud: Your ear will catch things your eyes skip over

-2. Use multiple tools: Grammarly, Hemingway Editor, ProWritingAid
+2. Use more than one tool: Grammarly, Hemingway Editor, ProWritingAid all catch different things

-3. Print it out: Errors are more visible on paper
+3. Print it out: Errors are easier to spot on paper than on screen

 5. Use our text tools: Remove extra spaces, check character counts, find and replace errors

-6. Get a second pair of eyes: Have someone else review important content
+6. Get a second reader: Have someone else look over anything important

-7. Wait before editing: Take a break to see with fresh eyes
+7. Step away first: Take a break before editing so you come back with fresh eyes

 Remove Extra Spaces